BrightDarknessXX/GifMyAss/README.md

 Instead of using the reference encoder libaom-av1, I use the libsvtav1 for multi-threading and WAY FASTER conversion.

+You can define your own output or batchmode path.
+You must use normal characters like 0-9, a-z or ! for your folder. ÜÄÖ is not allowed or may need some bypass.

 # Prerequisites
 You need to have FFMPEG installed and add it to the PATH environment variables OR have the FFMPEG.exe saved next to GifMyAss.bat.
 This script will find FFMPEG this way.